Sergeant Phil Condon

 The Motor Unit is also a member of the Northern Nevada Regional Motor School, which teaches and trains new motor officers in the area of operating a motorcycle in a law enforcement environment.
 All new motor officers who attend the school will receive 80 hours of training and upon completion will receive an additional 240 hours of training in a field training program.
 The Motor Unit currently has three Certified Motorcycle Training Officers (CMTO) assigned to the Regional School.

-The Motor Unit currently has 11 Harley Davidson and 4 BMW police packaged motorcycles assigned to the unit.
+The Motor Unit currently has 10 Harley Davidson police packaged motorcycles assigned to the unit.

-The command structure of the Unit consists of a Patrol Captain, Patrol Lieutenant, Motor Sergeant, and six Motor Deputy Sheriffs.
+The command structure of the Unit consists of a Patrol Captain, Motor Sergeant, and eight Motor Deputy Sheriffs.

 All currently assigned Motor Deputies are members of the Major Accident Investigation Team (M.A.I.T.) which investigates all major injury or fatal accidents that occur in the unincorporated areas of Washoe County.